mantidproject/mantid/docs/source/interfaces/Indirect_DataReduction.rst

 This tab handles the reduction of data from the IN16B instrument at the ILL.

-This will output the raw (*_raw*) data read from the file and reduced (*_red*) workspace by default, with mirror mode enabled you will also get the left (*_left*) and right (*_right*) hand components of the data as separate workspaces.

-Note that when using a calibration workspace the grouping of the calibration workspace must match that being used in the energy transfer reduction, i.e. both processes use the same grouping file (or both use the default grouping).

 Options
 ~~~~~~~

-Input
+Input File
-  Used to select the raw data in *.nxs* format
+  Used to select the raw data in *.nxs* format.
+Note that multiple files can be specified following

-Calibration
-  Gives the option of applying a calibration workspace or NeXus file created
-  with the ILL Calibration tab or :ref:`ILLIN16BCalibration
-  <algm-ILLIN16BCalibration>` algorithm.
+  `MultiFileLoading <http://www.mantidproject.org/MultiFileLoading>`_ instructions.
+If *Sum Runs* is checked,
+  all the input runs will be summed while loading.

+Reduction Type
+  There are two reduction types of IN16B data: Quasi-Elastic Neutron Scattering (QENS) or Fixed Window Scans (FWS),
+  which can be either Elastic (EFWS) or Inelastic (IFWS).
+In case of the FWS, an observable can be specified that will be
+  the x-axis on the final reduced workspace.
+If one or another reduction type is checked, the input files will be
+  automatically filtered according to velocity profile (0 for QENS, 1 for FWS) and the corresponding algorithm will be run.

-Grouping
+Detector Grouping
   Used to switch between grouping as per the IDF (*Default*) or grouping using a
   mapping file (*Map File*).

-Use Mirror Mode
-  Enable to reduce data that has been captured with mirror mode enabled.
+This defines e.g. the summing of the 128 vertical pixels per PSDs.

+Background Subtraction
+  Used to specify a background (i.e. empty can) subtraction.
+If multiple files are given, they will be automatically
+  summed.

+Detector Calibration
+  Gives the option of applying workspace of calibration constants produced
+  with the ILL Calibration tab or :ref:`ILLIN16BCalibration <algm-ILLIN16BCalibration>` algorithm.
+  If file option is selected, one can choose directly the calibration
+  files, and then first :ref:`ILLIN16BCalibration <algm-ILLIN16BCalibration>` algorithm
+  will be run over the files to produce the constants, which will then be seeded into the
+  main reduction workflow.
+If multiple files are given they will be automatically summed.

+Unmirror Options
+  This is used to choose the option of summing og the left and right wings of the data, when recorded in mirror sense.
+  See :ref:`IndirectILLReduction <algm-IndirectILLReduction>` for full details.
+Unmirror option 5 and 7 require vanadium run.
+  Note, that this is not necessarily the same as the file used to derive the calibration constants.
+Vanadium run will be used
+  only for left and right wing peak alignment for unmirror options 5 and 7.
+If multiple files are specified, they will be
+  automatically summed.

+Output Name
+  This will be the name of the resulting reduced workspace group, that will contain workspaces for each individual run
+  bearing run numbers as prefix.

 Plot
-  If enabled will plot the result as a spectra plot.
+  If enabled will plot the result (of the first run) as a contour plot.

+Debug Mode
+  If enabled, a set of auxiliary control workspaces will be created to monitor the reduction workflow at various pre-defined
+  intermediate steps.

 Save
-  If enabled the result will be saved as a NeXus file in the default save
+  If enabled the reduced workspace will be saved as a NeXus file in the default save
   directory.

 ISIS Calibration & Resolution